silverstripe/silverstripe-framework/docs/en/05_Contributing/03_Documentation.md

 * Use PHPDoc in source code: Leave low level technical documentation to code comments within PHP, in [PHPDoc](http://en.wikipedia.org/wiki/PHPDoc) format.
 * API and developer guides are two forms of source code documentation that complement each other.
 * API documentation should provide context, ie, the "bigger picture", by referring to developer guides inside your PHPDoc.
 * Make your documentation easy to find: Documentation lives by interlinking content so please make sure your contribution doesn't become an inaccessible island.
-At the very least, put a link to your page should on the index page in the same folder.
+At the very least, put a link to your should on the index page in the same folder.
 A link to your page can also appear as "related content" on other resource (e.g. `/tutorials/site_search` might link to `/developer_guides/forms/introduction`).

 ## Writing style